Walentyna Janta-Połczyńska: Later life

 In 1946, Stocker and her mother emigrated to the United States, first settling in Buffalo, New York.
 She first found employment with an office for the Polish diaspora in Manhattan, after which she worked for the cosmetics company of Helena Rubinstein.

 She married Aleksander Janta-Połczyński, a poet and journalist, in 1949.
 They met in London after he escaped German captivity.
 They settled in Elmhurst, New York.
 Together with her husband, she established a bookstore in Manhattan, selling old books and maps of Poland.
 This, along with their home, became a centre for émigré Polish culture in the United States.
 They hosted, among others, Czesław Miłosz, Jerzy Giedroyc, Jan Karski, Marek Hłasko, and Zbigniew Herbert, as well as Charlie Chaplin, Vladimir Nabokov, Mahatma Gandhi, and Karol Szymanowski.

 From 1955 to 1958, Janta-Połczyńska worked for the Iraqi mission at the United Nations in New York City.
 She was also active at the Józef Piłsudski Institute of America, a research organisation devoted to the study of modern Polish history.
-Additionally, Ms. Janta-Połczyńska was active with the Kosciuszko Foundation -- the American Center of Polish Culture in Manhattan.
+Janta-Połczyńska was active with the Kosciuszko Foundation — the American Center of Polish Culture in Manhattan.

 In 1958, Walentyna and Aleksander Janta-Połczyński assisted with a project that brought 35 former Polish prisoners of the Nazi concentration camp in Ravensbruck to the United States for mental health treatment for a period of six months.
 They helped solve problems that emerged as these former Polish concentration camp inmates sought mental health treatment in the United States, where they had not been before.

-Between 1959–1961, Janta-Połczyńska worked successfully for the restoration of the Wawel Castle treasures (which had been evacuated at the start of the war) from Canada to Poland.
+Between 1959 and 1961, Janta-Połczyńska worked successfully for the restoration of the Wawel Castle treasures (which had been evacuated at the start of the war) from Canada to Poland.

 After her husband's death in 1974, Janta-Połczyńska started to look for a place where their archive could be compiled.
 In 1993, she began talking to representatives of the National Library of Poland.
 Shortly thereafter, she donated much of their collections of maps, manuscripts, prints and historical documents to the Manuscript Department at the National Library of Poland in Warsaw.
 Initially, this archive was only reserved for Dr. Franciszek Palowski, who was a researcher and expert in Aleksander Janta's work as well as a family friend.
 In 1998, the National Library began organizing and repacking the archive.
 During that time period, Walentyna Janta-Połczyński continued to supplement her initial gift with new materials.

 In 2009, the National Library of Poland published a book of correspondence between Janta-Połczyńska and Jerzy Giedroyc.

-Walentyna Janta-Połczyńska died at the Forest Hills hospital on 2 April 2020 at 107 years old.
+Walentyna Janta-Połczyńska died at the Forest Hills hospital on 2 April 2020 at 107 years of age.